Arshad396/Python-Coding-Practise/README.md

 ## 📈 Purpose

 This project is part of my learning journey to become proficient in data analysis using Python.
-It demonstrates my ability to write clean code, manipulate data effectively, and extract insights from raw datasets
+It demonstrates my ability to write clean code, manipulate data effectively, and extract insights from raw datasets.

 ---